Penn Neuroscience Society

 Question: Hi!
 Do you have spring semester recruiting? - Alejandra Lozada

 We are open to all new members this semester!
-We require general body members to attend all semester GBMs, and recommend attendance at our various speaker events, physician shadowing, and other activities.
-Our Journal Committee applications are now also open for this semester.
+We require general body members to attend all semester GBMs (about 4), and recommend attendance at our various speaker events, physician shadowing, and other activities.
+Our committee applications are now also open for this semester.
 For weekly newsletters on upcoming events, please join our listserv with this link: https://us14.list-manage.com/subscribe?u=88ffff8b5259ed77b8fe8e157&id=ed7c256ed0

 ~0 people found this question helpful~